-- For Proposal 1, directors are elected by a plurality of the votes cast, which means that the two nominees for director receiving the most votes cast (from the holders of shares present in person or represented by proxy and entitled to vote on the election of directors) will be elected as Class C members of the Board.
+- For Proposal 1, directors are elected by a plurality of the votes cast, which means that the two nominees for director receiving the most votes cast (from the holders of shares present in person or represented by proxy and entitled to vote on the election of directors) will be elected as Class A members of the Board.
 Only votes "For" will affect the outcome. - To be approved, Proposal 2, the approval of an amendment to the Limbach Holdings, Inc. Amended and Restated Omnibus Incentive Plan, must receive "For" votes from the holders of a majority of the votes cast.
 Abstentions and broker non-votes will have no effect on the outcome of this proposal. - To be approved, Proposal 3, the approval of the non-binding, advisory vote on the compensation of our named executive officers, must receive "For" votes from the holders of a majority of the votes cast.
 Abstentions and broker non-votes will have no effect on the outcome of this proposal.
-However, because this proposal asks for non-binding, advisory vote, there is no "required" vote that would constitute approval. - To be approved, Proposal 4, the ratification of the appointment of Crowe LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022, must receive "For" votes from the holders of a majority of the votes cast.
-Abstentions will have no effect on the outcome of this proposal.
+However, because this proposal asks for a non-binding, advisory vote, there is no "required" vote that would constitute approval. - To be approved, Proposal 4, the ratification of the appointment of Crowe LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023, must receive "For" votes from the holders of a majority of the votes cast.
+Abstentions and broker non-votes, if any, will have no effect on the outcome of this proposal. - To be approved, Proposal 5, the approval of an amendment to the Limbach Holdings, Inc. Certificate of Incorporation to allow for exculpation of officers, must receive "For" votes from a majority of our issued and outstanding shares entitled to vote either in person or by proxy at the meeting.
+Accordingly, abstentions and broker non-votes will have the same effect as a vote against Proposal 5.
+Shares represented by valid proxies and not revoked will be voted at the meeting in accordance with the instructions given.
+If no voting instructions are given, such shares will be voted for Proposal 5.